There’s a question that has come up more than once!

 And it’s the content, not the design, that will define whether or not it converts.

 So what is your content strategy?
 What is your key message?
 Who will write or record it?
-How experienced are they in producing content for the web?
+How will it be delivered?

 These are questions that we ask prospective clients but to which we rarely get clear answers.
 In most cases the production of content, within a content strategy, is barely given a thought.